Today, many businesses, media, and software creators are using torrents to share files.

 For example, email has certain size limitations per attachment.
 FTPS or SFTP are client/server file-sharing mechanisms that need powerful servers and might be slow for big files.
 Buying more powerful resources can be a temporary solution but expensive in the long run.
 This is where BitTorrent comes into play.

 BitTorrent is the most popular method for transferring files in a P2P environment.
 It is without question the fastest P2P protocol to download large files.

-BitTorrent takes a different approach as compared with single source downloading and makes each downloader, a source on its own.
+BitTorrent takes a different approach as compared with single-source downloading and makes each downloader, a source on its own.
 With more than one source in place, a single file can be easily distributed.
-The downloaders get the pieces of the file they need, while also providing to other downloaders.
+The downloaders get the pieces of the file they need, while also providing them to other downloaders.